Frequently Ask Question

 ADHD is a lifelong neurodevelopmental condition, but its symptoms can be effectively managed.
 Studies show that 50-70% of children with ADHD continue to experience symptoms into adulthood.
 With proper treatment and lifestyle adjustments, individuals with ADHD can thrive and lead fulfilling, productive lives

-In adulthood, physical hyperactivity often decreases, butimpulsivity, risk- taking behaviors, and emotional struggles may become more prominent.
-Many adults also experienceanxiety and depression due to unmanaged ADHD symptoms, which may lead to seeking a diagnosis later in life.
+In adulthood, physical hyperactivity often decreases, but impulsivity, risk- taking behaviors, and emotional struggles may become more prominent.
+Many adults also experience anxiety and depression due to unmanaged ADHD symptoms, which may lead to seeking a diagnosis later in life.

 The first-line ADHD medications are stimulants like Methylphenidate and Dexamfetamine, available in short-acting (4-5 hours) and long-acting (8- 10 hours) forms.
 They work by increasing dopamine and noradrenaline levels, enhancing focus, impulse control, and emotional regulation while reducing hyperactivity.